Let an Alameda County DUI Lawyer Protect Your Rights

 Contact An Alameda County DUI Lawyer Today

 DUI charges in California carry serious, long-lasting consequences.
 At Berkowitz Law, we are committed to giving the accused the strong defense they deserve.
 We understand what’s at stake and will work tirelessly to achieve the best possible result for you.
-Reach out today to schedule a free consultation with an Alameda County DUI lawyer.
+Reach out today to schedule a free consultation with a DUI lawyer.